 Either diced or crushed tomatoes work well.
 We haven’t tested this recipe using fresh tomatoes.

-- Be sure to sort, rinse and drain the beans.
+- Be sure to sort, rinse, and drain the beans.

-- Check the beans for doneness.
+- Check for doneness.

 - Don’t forget to remove the ham bone or hock!